bryantAXS/Proxy/README.md

-NOTE: This is not production worthy yet.
-Please give it a go if you would like to test, but I would not recommend using it on a production site.

 #Proxy

 Proxy is an EE2.0 Module used to substitue template tags with placeholder data, in order to more efficiently and effectively test your templates.